adrjanpl/sql-itjobs-poland-analysis/README.md

 * <img width="3080" height="1699" alt="salaries_by_country" src="https://github.com/user-attachments/assets/39df2c3a-0c7f-4eb6-8a14-1588d034436d" />

-Note: The vast majority of job postings originated from Poland, with salary figures normalized in PLN currency.
 The best paid position were listed for countries like Norway, Bulgaria and Finland

 What is the count of remote jobs for every Experience level?

 | experience_level   |   remote_jobs_count |
 |:-------------------|--------------------:|
 | mid                |               12872 |